Data protection for community groups

 Data protection is about protecting people’s privacy.
-This is the purpose of data protection in any organisation, and is at the heart of data protection law, including the new General Data Protection Regulation (GDPR) that comes into force in May 2018.
+This is the purpose of data protection in any organisation, and is at the heart of data protection law, including the UK General Data Protection Regulation (GDPR) and the Data Protection Act of 2018.

 - Know what personal data is.

 - Only collect, store or use personal data if your group needs to do so for a clear, specific purpose.